 Delaware Breastfeeding Laws

-We’ve awarded Delaware one drop on our scale.
+We’ve awarded Delaware two drops on our scale.

 DE Breastfeeding Laws: In Public